Forté Foundation

 McCombs School of Business at Texas

-Texas has a tradition of dynamic women—and the McCombs School of Business is part of that legacy.
+The University of Texas at Austin has a tradition of dynamic women—and the McCombs School of Business is part of that legacy.
 From a faculty rich in female scholars and a student population full of women leaders to a community of accomplished alumnae and friends, McCombs is dedicated to helping women advance in business.

-Each spring, McCombs women host the day-long Women in Business Leadership Conference, bringing together students, alumni, faculty, staff, and influential businesswomen to address issues and challenges that affect women in today’s business environment.
+Each year, McCombs women host the Women in Business Leadership Conference, bringing together students, alumni, faculty, staff, and influential businesswomen to address issues and challenges that affect women in today’s business environment.
 The conference is hosted by GWIB, a chapter of the National Graduate Women in Business organization.
 GWIB also sponsors a professional development series, meets with prospective students, offers a mentoring program, hosts social outings like dinners and golf lessons, and organizes an annual GWIB Boat Cruise across Lake Austin.
-Check out http://www.mccombs.utexas.edu/students/GWIB/ for more information.
+Check out the GWIB website for more information.

-If you would like more information about the McCombs School of Business MBA program at The University of Texas at Austin, visit our Web site: http://mba.mccombs.utexas.edu/ or e-mail us at McCombsMBA@mccombs.utexas.edu.
+If you would like more information about the McCombs School of Business MBA program at The University of Texas at Austin, visit our website or e-mail us for further details.
 We encourage you to visit our campus and sit in on a class or tour the school with our students.

 Mills College, Lorry I. Lokey Graduate School of Business